kyle-black/NLP-Casestudy/README.md

 # NLP-Casestudy

+### Object
+- Find what the clustering of first had accounts of Bigfoot sightings.

 ### RAW DATA
 - We imported the Bigfoot data file.
-Within the JSON we found dictionaries that included,  _id, # URL,  HTML, and time.
+Within the JSON we found dictionaries that included,  _id,  URL,  HTML, and time.
 We focused our energy on the HTML dictionary key values, which contained first hand accounts of Big Foot sightings.

 ### Text Processing